DataDog/integrations-core/istio/README.md

 Each of the endpoints is optional, but at least one must be configured.
 See the [Istio documentation][5] to learn more about the Prometheus adapter.

 #### Disable sidecar injection

+If you are installing the [Datadog Agent in a container][10], first disable Istio's sidecar injection.

 Add the `sidecar.istio.io/inject: "false"` annotation to the `datadog-agent` DaemonSet: